ava-labs/etna-devnet-resources/manual_etna_evm/README.md

 createSubnetTx, err := wallet.P().IssueCreateSubnetTx(owner)
 ```

-Subnet is a group of validators agreed to validate the same chains.
-One chain can be only in one subnet, but one subnet could have multiple chains, and each validator has to validate all chains of a subnet.
-At the same time a validator can be a part of 2 different subnets.
+A subnet is a group of validators that agree to validate the same chains.
+A chain can only belong to one subnet, but a subnet can have multiple chains.
+Each validator must validate all chains within their subnet.
+Validators can participate in multiple subnets simultaneously.

 ### 4. 🧱 Generating genesis

 Source code: [04_L1_genesis/genesis.go](./04_L1_genesis/genesis.go)

-Here we generate Genesis fo our new L1.
-We will put it in a P chain create chain transaction in the next step.
+Here we generate the Genesis for our new L1.
+We will include it in a P-chain create chain transaction in the next step.

-Do not confuse your L1 genesis and Avalanche Fuji genesis.
-For your node you'll need both of them.
+Note: Don't confuse your L1 genesis with the Avalanche Fuji genesis.
+Your node will need both.

-It does fill a lot of diferent params, but the most important function calls are `validatormanager.AddPoAValidatorManagerContractToAllocations` and `validatormanager.AddTransparentProxyContractToAllocations` from `github.com/ava-labs/avalanche-cli/pkg/validatormanager` package.
+The most important function calls are `validatormanager.AddPoAValidatorManagerContractToAllocations` and `validatormanager.AddTransparentProxyContractToAllocations` from the `github.com/ava-labs/avalanche-cli/pkg/validatormanager` package.

 ### 5. ⛓️  Creating chain